aitesam961/ara-build-playground/readmeI.md

 ### 2.6 Install Verilator
-Although we plan no to use verilator but below is the process to work around the issues and intsall the required version for ara.
+Although we plan not to use verilator but below is the process to work around the issues and intsall the required version for ara.

 `make verilator` likely returns error
 ```